namermohsan/Microsoft_SQL_Codes/MS_SQL_Database_Encryption_With_Certification_Guide.md

---- Encrypting backup of SQL: (Note: we can do a whole database encryption or encrypting individual columns)
+Encrypting backup of SQL: (Note: we can do a whole database encryption or encrypting individual columns)

-----Note: the database master key is used to protect the primary key of the certificate.
+Note: the database master key is used to protect the primary key of the certificate.

---- we need to start creating a certificate and encryption key,
-   --- creating the master key:
+we need to start creating a certificate and encryption key, Creating the master key:

        USE Master;
        GO
        CREATE MASTER KEY ENCRYPTION BY PASSWORD = '12345';

-   --- Creating the certificate:
+   Creating the certificate:

        USE MASTER;
        GO
        CREATE CERTIFICATE TEST_CERT with subject = 'TEST encryption Key';

-  --- At this point we need to backup the certificate:
+   At this point we need to backup the certificate:

       USE MASTER;